souxls/Collections/README.md

 * [favico.js](https://github.com/ejci/favico.js) - Make use of your favicon with badges, images or videos
 * [spectacle](https://github.com/FormidableLabs/spectacle) - ReactJS based Presentation Library
 * [Recoil](https://github.com/facebookexperimental/Recoil) - Recoil is an experimental state management library for React apps.
 It provides several capabilities that are difficult to achieve with React alone, while being compatible with the newest features of React.
+* [octicons](https://github.com/primer/octicons) - A scalable set of icons handcrafted with <3 by GitHub

 ### APP
 * [flutter](https://github.com/flutter/flutter) - Flutter makes it easy and fast to build beautiful mobile apps.